Sleepdealr/RP2040-designguide/README.md

 The SWD headers aren't strictly necessary, but are nice to have.

 ## PCB
+Everything on the PCB can be assembled by JLC.
+I tried to make the BOM as cost efficient as I could, but it's still fairly expensive with all the extended components.
+There are a few different flash sizes you can choose from, although they end up around more or less the same price.
+I couldn't find an 0402 version of the 27R capacitors for the data lines which was kinda annoying.

 Fills inside of the MCU were taken from the design example.
 You can just copy paste them out.
 Make sure to set the correct zone priority and clearances, or your fills will be all messed up.